 4. Commissioning to a Minister Role

-Now that you are ordained, you have your license to begin doing ministry in your local setting.
+Now that you are ordained, you have more credibility for ministry.
 You may realize that you want to be commissioned into a specialized ministry role.
-Christian Leaders Institute has developed specialized roles that require certain classes.
+Christian Leaders Institute has developed specialized roles that require specific classes.

 Ordination Program Benefits

 This Minister Ordination program has a local Christian church connection to confirm your character and ground your ordination in the church.

 Online ordination scams are usually not connected to local churches or local leaders.
 This lack of local connection is one of the telltale characteristics of a scam.
 Historically, ordination is thought of as a “church” function.
 Christian Leaders Institute ordination candidates have chosen local mentors to support them as they study.
 After students complete their study that is connected to a local mentor and since students gather the endorsements of three recommenders, this brings credibility to the ordination process.
 While this does not assure a qualified and credible candidate for ordination, it does go a long way to confirm the calling and qualifications of the ordained leader.
 The apostle Paul told Timothy,

 Do not be hasty in the laying on of hands, and do not share in the sins of others.
 Keep yourself pure.
 (1 Timothy 5:22)

 Christian Leaders Institute has the standing to recognize your ordination, so it is also recognized internationally officially.

 Christian Leaders Institute and Christian Leaders Alliance are ministries of the Christian Leaders, NFP. i.e., Christian Leaders Ministries.
 Christian Leaders, NFP. is constituted as a 501 (c) 3 religious exemption organization, which is chartered to train and offer ordination in the vision to raise up trained and qualified Christian leaders.